AdisonCavani/distro-grub-themes/README.md

 ```
 Dnf

 **Grub Customizer DOES NOT WORK on recent Fedora releases without extensive modification.
-[Manually installing](#manual-installation) is much more secure and hassle free.**
+[Manually installing](#manual-installation) a GRUB theme is much more secure and hassle free.**

 ```
 sudo dnf install grub-customizer